-Esther asks, "Aunt, my friend said that some days she finds something wet on her underwear that is white.
+Mutoni asks, "Mum, my friend said that some days she finds something wet on her underwear that is white and sometimes clear.
 It is not urine and not blood.
 Is that also caused by monthly bleeding?"

-Esther's Aunt replies, "These are called secretions.
+Mutoni's mum replies, "These are called secretions.
 All women have secretions, but not all women notice them.
 Secretions are part of the cycle, and may be felt or seen in the middle of the cycle, between one monthly bleeding and the next.
-Secretions are a sign that a woman is fertile, meaning that she can become pregnant if she has sex."

-"Let me explain more," her Aunt continues.
+Secretions are a sign that a woman is fertile, meaning that she can become pregnant if she has sex.
+Let me explain more," her mum continues.
 "When a man and woman have sex, the man may release fluid into her woman parts.
 This fluid contains millions of tiny sperm, the male sex cell.
 A woman's secretions help sperm travel through the woman's body to meet her egg for fertilization.

 The time of the month when a girl or woman has secretions is the time when her body produces an egg and is more likely to get pregnant.
-A woman is fertile for about twelve days each cycle.
-This begins when she has her first monthly bleeding as a young girl and continues until she stops having her monthly bleeding when older.
+The ability to become pregnant begins around the time when she has her first monthly bleeding as a young girl and continues until she stops having her monthly bleeding altogether, when she is much older.